mars-project/mars/docs/source/remote/guide.rst

    >>> result.execute().fetch()
    1

-List of spawned functions can be converted to :class:`mars.remote.ExecutableTuple`, and `.execute()` can be called to run together.
+List of spawned functions can be converted to :class:`mars.remote.ExecutableTuple`, and `.execute()` can be called to run these functions together.

 .. code-block:: python